VAT Numbers In Canada: Explained

 How Does VAT Work?

-As mentioned, VAT is collected at every phase of the production of goods.
-As the name suggests, it is charged whenever value is added to a product.
+VAT is collected at every phase of the production of goods.
+It is charged whenever value is added to a product.
 Ultimately, the consumer who buys the product will pay the VAT at the end of the cycle.

 For example, let’s say a manufacturer sells a pair of shoes to a retailer for $100 with a 12% VAT rate.
 In this case, the retailer owes $12 VAT to the government.